-Humane education examines the relationship between animals and people, recognizing that we share many of the same physical and emotional needs.
+Humane education examines the relationship between animals and humans, recognizing that we share many of the same physical and emotional needs.
 Concepts learned through humane education promote and encourage further development of important character and life-building skills including empathy, sensitivity, responsibility, respect, compassion and kindness to all living beings.
-Knowledge of humane education concepts allow individuals to develop responsible and humane decision making, creating a kinder community.
+Knowledge of humane education concepts also provide individuals with the capacity for responsible and humane decision making, ultimately making our communities more enjoyable for all.